 Discussion:

-The implementation flaws in the paper highlighted the fact that the 802.11 standard already included ways to protect A-MSDU flags but they were not widely implemented.
+The implementation flaws in the paper highlighted the fact that the 802.11 standard already included ways to protect A-MSDU flags, but the defined mechanisms were not widely implemented.

-The other attacks identified in the paper have been addressed in the standard already by the acceptance of submission 11-21/0816 (Mathy Vanhoef was a co-author of that document, by the way).
-The attacks described in the aforementioned paper are already addressed in the standard.
+The other attacks identified in the paper have been acknowledged and resolutions incorporated into the next revision of the 802.11 standard, currently under development (see submission 11-21/0816, co-authored by Mathy Vanhoef).

 Proposed Resolution:

 Reject.
-Since the discovered design flaws have already been sufficiently studied and are addressed in the standard, there is no need to postpone subsequent ballots on IEEE 802.11 in ISO.
+Since the discovered design flaws have already been studied and are addressed in IEEE Std 802.11-2020 and P802.11REVme D1.0, there is no need to postpone subsequent ballots on IEEE 802.11 in ISO.

 CN3